 Alpha-beta TCR: Composed of TCR alpha and beta chains; present on most T cells

-Gamma-delta TCR: Composed of TCR gamma and delta chains; present on a small population of T cells
+Gamma-delta TCR: Composed of TCR gamma and delta chains; present on a minor population of T cells

 Genes that encode the TCR, like Ig genes, are rearranged, resulting in defined specificity and affinity for antigen.
-Most T cells (those with an alpha-beta TCR) recognize antigen-derived peptide displayed in the MHC molecule of an antigen-presenting cell.
-Gamma-delta T cells recognize protein antigen directly or recognize lipid antigen displayed by an MHC-like molecule called CD1.
-As for B cells, the number of T-cell specificities is almost limitless.
+Most T cells (those with an alpha-beta TCR) recognize antigen-derived peptide displayed along with the MHC molecule of an antigen-presenting cell.
+T cells with gamma-delta TCR recognize protein antigen directly or recognize lipid antigen displayed by an MHC-like molecule called CD1.
+The number of T-cell specificities is almost limitless.

-Monoclonal antibodies that target checkpoint molecules on either T cells or on tumor cells (termed checkpoint inhibitors, see table Some Immunotherapeutic Agents in Clinical Use Some Immunotherapeutic Agents in Clinical Use ) are used to prevent downregulation of antitumor immune responses and effectively treat some heretofore resistant cancers and boost the antitumor response.
+Monoclonal antibodies that target checkpoint molecules on either T cells or on tumor cells (termed checkpoint inhibitors, see table ) are used to prevent downregulation of antitumor immune responses and effectively treat some heretofore resistant cancers and boost the antitumor response.
 However, because checkpoint molecules are also involved in preventing other types of immune response (such as self-directed autoimmune reactions), checkpoint inhibitors can permit severe immune-related inflammatory and autoimmune reactions to occur (both systemic and organ specific) or exacerbate autoimmune disorders.

 The alpha (α) and beta (β) chains of the T-cell receptor (TCR) bind to antigen (Ag)–major histocompatibility complex (MHC) on an antigen-presenting cell (APC), and CD4 or CD8 interacts with the MHC.
-Both actions stimulate the T cell (1st signal) through the accessory CD3 chains.
-However, without a 2nd (coactivation) signal, the T cell is anergic or tolerant.
+Both actions stimulate the T cell (first signal) through the accessory CD3 chains.
+However, without a second (coactivation) signal, the T cell is anergic or tolerant.

 The TCR is structurally homologous to the B-cell receptor; the α and β (or gamma [γ] and delta [δ]) chains have constant (C) and variable (V) regions.
-(1) = 1st signal; (2) = 2nd signal.
+(1) = first signal; (2) = second signal.